chapel-lang/chapel/doc/rst/technotes/operatorMethods.rst

 Operator Methods and Classes
 ----------------------------

-When an operator method is defined on a class, there are some known issues that impact its use in an inheritance situation.
-For this reason it is recommended that class arguments to operator methods are declared as ``borrowed``, e.g.
+Operators that are defined on classes that are inherited from can run into known issues.
+To avoid these issues, define the class arguments to operator methods with ``borrowed``, e.g.:

 .. code-block:: chapel